 A collection of coloured illustrations of plant diseases and disorders painted by artist Margaret Senior.
 These were commissioned in the 1960s by the then Department of Agriculture for use in the "Ag Facts" Bulletin.
 We are working to digitise the bulletins also.

-The Biosecurity Collections are protected by the Agricultural Scientific Collections Trust Act (1983), which safeguards the collection for future generations.
+The Biosecurity Collections are managed but the Agricultural Scientific Collections Trust, under the Agricultural Scientific Collections Trust Act (1983), which safeguards the collection for future generations.